Networks-Learning/hcml-seminar-2023/README.md

 The seminar course is open for both Bachelor and Master students.

+Important dates:

+- Kickoff meeting: 23-10-2023 Monday, 15:00 - 16:00
+- Topic selection: TBA

+Note: If you have any questions about the seminar, feel free to drop an email to one of the instructors.

 ## Course work

 As a student, you are expected to read a few research articles in one of the